 - Learning to think critically and solve problems creatively

-- Fine Art - You’ll gain fundamental art knowledge and strong technical skills in the concentration you choose:
+You’ll gain fundamental art knowledge and strong technical skills in the concentration you choose: No matter which concentration you choose, you’ll develop a portfolio of work you can use to market yourself as a creative professional.

-- Art Education - Combines training in studio art with teacher education instruction, leading to teacher certification
+Combines training in studio art with teacher education instruction, leading to teacher certification.

 Merit-based scholarships are available to all students entering an art program at Ashland University.
 Art awards will be juried by department faculty using the student’s portfolio submission.
 Scholarship portfolios are accepted at any time, but priority is give to those received before Feb.
 15